 We are continuing to offer the workshop series in partnership with ExportNZ, regional economic development agencies, and local chambers of commerce in the North and South Island.

-The one-day workshops will target New Zealand business practitioners who would like to strengthen their existing Latin America capability, as well as those who have exported to other markets and now want to enter this region.
+The LAMA workshop targets New Zealand business practitioners who want to strengthen their existing Latin America capability, as well as those who have exported to other markets and now want to enter this region.

-The workshops will be immersive, aimed at helping you identify areas of focus, develop and refine ideas, and discuss how those ideas can be turned into action.
+The workshops will be interactive, aimed at helping you identify areas of focus, develop and refine ideas, and discuss how those ideas can be turned into action.

 There is no fee to participate in the workshops.

 Register for our upcoming 2020 Workshops and, see below for the LAMA Workshop Learning Objectives:

 - Nelson 26th AND 28th May.
 Click here to register.

 - Hamilton July dates tbc.
 Please email to register.

 Dates and locations for additional workshops will be confirmed.
 If you have any queries or comments please email us.